 One of the key edge challenges for new smart environments is sufficient processing power within every type of individual device.
 Contemporary enabling technologies were designed for modest TX-RX range inside a home, extended by the topology of a mesh network.
 Intelligence and insights regarding system operation resides solely on the cloud, with local devices acting as mere functionaries, as opposed to managers.
 In many smart deployments, all device commands are received from the cloud, which substantially slows performance time.
 The Z-Wave 700 provides enough on-board power so that intelligence can stay local, within the smart environment.
 This power encompasses both transmission range and computational abilities, resulting in longer direct TX-RX reach and the ability to provide edge computing functions, including local data processing.
 These capabilities can now be performed locally, with no latency from cloud communications.

-This extended range yields significant benefits to entire smart deployment.
+This extended range yields significant benefits to the entire smart deployment.
 Because devices can transmit further, larger areas can be covered with connected intelligence.
-Entire multi-dwelling structures, such as condominium complexes, dormitories, nursing homes and hotels can be run efficiently by a single network.
-Outdoor areas such as yards, gardens and parking lots can be monitored and controlled as easily as interior spaces.
+Entire multi-dwelling structures, such as condominium complexes, dormitories, nursing homes, and hotels can be run efficiently by a single network.
+Outdoor areas, such as yards, gardens, and parking lots can be monitored and controlled as easily as interior spaces.

 Because the increased range of the 700 allows more direct contact between devices, the entire Z-Wave mesh network benefits from improved efficiency and performance.
 Fewer hops between devices are required.
 There is less need for repeater devices.
 Because fewer actions and less activity is required, overall energy efficiency is improved.
 The Z-Wave 700 not only creates more powerful networks, it makes networks more robust.